rozek/banglejs-2-analog-clock-construction-kit/README.md

   exports.draw = function draw (x,y, Radius, Settings) { ... };
 })();
 ```

+Just use this template to implement your own complication and publish it in a way that Espruino may `require` it.

 Complications do not necessarily have to be circular - the given `radius` is just a hint telling the complication how much space it may occupy.